CarameloMartins/dotfiles/README.md

 ## Instructions

-- `git' - This will set global `.gitconfig` and `.gitignore` files.
+- `git` - This will set global `.gitconfig` and `.gitignore` files.
 For privacy, email and user should be set at the system or local level, with `--system` or `--local` flags.

 ## Resources